cloudfour/pleasantest/README.md

 The Testing Library queries are exposed through the [`screen` property](#pleasantestcontextscreen) in the test context parameter.

-**You must `await` the result of the query.
-This is necessary to accomodate for the asynchronous communication with the browser.**
+> :warning: **Don't forget to `await` the result of the query!** This is necessary because of the asynchronous communication with the browser.
+If you forget, your matchers may execute after your test finishes, and you may get obscure errors.

 ```js
 import { withBrowser } from 'pleasantest';